yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### Explain "hoisting".

 Hoisting is a term used to explain the behavior of variable declarations in your code.
-Variables declared or initialized with the `var`, `let`, or `const` keywords will have their declarations "moved" up to the top of the current scope, which we refer to as hoisting.
-However, only the declaration is hoisted, the assignment (if there is one), will stay where it is.
+Variables declared or initialized with the `var`, `let`, or `const` keywords will have their declarations "moved" up to the top of the current scope, which we refer to as hoisting. `const` and `let` declarations are hoisted up to the top of their scope, just like `var`s, but they will not hoist in the global scope, only at a block scope level.
+Only the declaration is hoisted; the assignment (if there is one) will stay where it is.

 Note that the declaration is not actually moved - the JavaScript engine parses the declarations during compilation and becomes aware of declarations and their scopes.
 It is just easier to understand this behavior by visualizing the declarations as being hoisted to the top of their scope.
 Let's explain with a few examples.